on-the-t/on-the-t.github.io/_posts/2015-10-17-How-Decisive-Are-Breakpoints.md

   style="width: 800; height: 800;">
 </div>

-Figure 1 suggests that 87-88% of wins in best of 3 matches are determined by breakpoint conversion.
-At the Grand Slams, where men play a best of 5 and there is no tiebreak in the fifth for all but the US Open, the decisiveness of breakpoints is closer to 91%.
-This tells us that matches are infrequently decided by tiebreaks and matches like Jo-Wilfried Tsonga's upset of Rafael Nadal in this week's semifinal of the Shanghai Masters, despite having [fewer breakpoints won](http://www.atpworldtour.com/en/tournaments/shanghai-rolex-masters/5014/2015/match-stats/T786/N409/live/MS003/match-stats), are rare.
+Figure 1 suggests that 87-88% of wins in best of 3 matches are determined by break point conversion.
+At the Grand Slams, where men play a best of 5 and there is no tiebreak in the fifth for all but the US Open, the decisiveness of break points is closer to 91%.
+This tells us that matches are infrequently decided by tiebreaks and matches like Jo-Wilfried Tsonga's upset of Rafael Nadal in this week's semifinal of the Shanghai Masters, despite having [fewer break points won](http://www.atpworldtour.com/en/tournaments/shanghai-rolex-masters/5014/2015/match-stats/T786/N409/live/MS003/match-stats), are rare.

-Are breakpoints more important for some surfaces than others?
-Figure 2 addresses this question by looking at the differences in the frequency of matches won by the player with the greater number of breakpoints won.
-The differences are small, but we do see a statistically significant pattern that suggests that breakpoints are more important on slower surfaces that faster surfaces (90% for clay, 88% for hard court, and 87.5% for grass).
+Are break points more important for some surfaces than others?
+Figure 2 addresses this question by looking at the differences in the frequency of matches won by the player with the greater number of break points won.
+The differences are small, but we do see a statistically significant pattern that suggests that break points are more important on slower surfaces that faster surfaces (90% for clay, 88% for hard court, and 87.5% for grass).

 <script type="text/javascript">